raman325/ha-zoom-automation/README.md

 7. The `App Name` should already be filled out.
 A `Short Description` and `Long Description` are required, but since this app is only for you, it doesn't matter what you enter here.
 Click `Continue` once you are done.
 8. Enable `Event Subscriptions` and click on `Add new event subscriptions`.
 9. Enter a name for this subscription (does not matter).
 10. Your `Event notification endpoint URL` should be set to `<BASE_HA_URL>/api/webhook/<WEBHOOK_ID>`.
 Use any ID that you already aren't using in your Home Assistant instance.
-I generated mine using a ![GUID Generator][https://www.guidgenerator.com/].
+I generated mine using a [GUID Generator](https://www.guidgenerator.com/).
 Remember this ID for later.
 11. Now click on `Add events`.
 From this menu, you can choose what events you want to subscribe to.
 For my example from earlier, you would go to the `User Activity` event type and check the box next to `User's presence status has been updated`.
 12. Once you are done, click `Done`, then `Save` the subscription before hitting `Continue`.
 13. The `Scopes` section should already be updated to the permissions the app would need for the events you selected earlier.
 Click `Continue`.